DhruvilKarani/iitgbot/README.md

 Modelling in subject_classification.py

-## Steps followed:
+> Steps followed:

-### Data Scraped from Wikipedia, IIT G official sites.
+> Data Scraped from Wikipedia, IIT G official sites.

-### Exploratory analysis performed
+> Exploratory analysis performed

-### Heuristics suggests that freshmen ask questions around 3 broad categories - 1)Hostel facilitiees 2)Academics 3)Miscallaneous (extra-curriculars)
+> Heuristics suggests that freshmen ask questions around 3 broad categories - 1)Hostel facilitiees 2)Academics 3)Miscallaneous (extra-curriculars)

-### The data was then put into these three categories
+> The data was then put into these three categories

-### The sentences were preprocessed and then tokenized and then vectorized documents were generated using TF-IDF.
+> The sentences were preprocessed and then tokenized and then vectorized documents were generated using TF-IDF.

-### Dimensionality reduction resulted in features that were fed into Machine Learning model.
+> Dimensionality reduction resulted in features that were fed into Machine Learning model.

-### Thus for a new question asked the model was able to classify the category correctly with round 75% accuracy.
+> Thus for a new question asked the model was able to classify the category correctly with round 75% accuracy.

-### Once the class of the question is known, the answer is to be found in the data beloning to the data in the concerned cluster.
-Currently trying different approaches to model the same
+> Once the class of the question is known, the answer is to be found in the data beloning to the data in the concerned cluster.
+Currently trying different approaches to model the same.